I don’t have four kids homeschooling anymore. But for many years, I did.

 Grades don’t mean much.

 I let the kids know what grades they’re in mostly to stave off fear of the general public.
-(So the general public isn’t worried that my children are illiterate and incapable of calculating numbers, even when my children happen to be correcting the cashier on their incorrect calculations, roll eyes, while the cashier is asking about their educational gaps).
+(So the general public isn’t worried that my children are illiterate and incapable of numerical calculations, even when my children happen to be correcting the cashier on their incorrect calculations, roll eyes, while the cashier is asking about their educational gaps).

 Content is deliverable across the age spectrum.

 Okay, I’ll grant you that math concepts are delivered at different times for differing aptitudes (but sometimes even at wildly different ages, the younger kids are capable of older kids’ concepts, cause math is math and it wasn’t designed for different grades. it’s just math).
 But anything related to history, science, geography, reading, or games can be delivered to the eldest and to the youngest, no matter the age gap.

 The process is the same as the explanation you give each family member when they attend an art gallery or museum together.
 You’re at the museum: not every child cares to be there.
 One of them pays attention to the paint strokes.
 One of them is just happy to dress up to do an art gallery visit in style.
 Another child is interested in the security guard’s uniform and whether he’ll take her to jail if she touches the painting (she’s six, so probably not).
 One of them might be there because he’s too young to stay at home alone.
 They have different interest in the content.
 Some of them love it so they ask more questions.
-Some of them are just nodding their heads.
-Some of them are very curious and have a lot of questions.
-Some of them tell you about something even you didn’t know because they’ve been learning about it outside of you.
+Some of them just nod their heads blankly.
+Some of them tell you about something even you didn’t know because they’ve been learning about it outside you.
 Some of them don’t ask anything hoping to be quiet and get through the museum already so you can go get a smoothie from the cafeteria.

 If you’re looking for a geography book for three levels of comprehension?
 We’ve been using Trail Guide to Geography and enjoying the quiz style random trivia questions.